rhedges14/Deep_Feature_Interpolation/README.md

 - Note that DLIB's **68_face_landmarks_predictor** model is saved in the **models** subdirectory

 ### The following steps are meant to be run in the order that they appear
-#### Note that if the only interest is to run the prediction algorithm, skip down to the "Prediction" files at the bottom
+- **Note that if the only interest is to run the prediction algorithm, skip down to the "Prediction" files at the bottom**
+    - "DFI_Script" (to run optimization algorithm for an individual image)
+    - "Predict_DFI_mask" + "Post-Processing Mask" (to run pretrained Neural Net to apply transformation to image)

 ### Download Dataset: